Farm Commodity Programs: An Overview

 The Great Depression prompted the development of modern agricultural programs—crafted in President Franklin Roosevelt’s New Deal legislation—designed to support commodity prices and farm incomes through the use of supply controls.
 More specifically, the programs included payments to farmers to keep them from planting, which would, in turn, prevent overproduction.
 This type of program continued up to the 1996 Farm Bill, when commodity programs began evolving to allow for planting flexibility.
 Under that new bill, acreage reduction was ended, and farmers could agree by contract to utilize a set number of acres which would then be used to determine their payment.
 Those payments were called production flexibility contract payments.

-Declining prices over several years after the 1996 Farm Bill resulted in expensive emergency support legislation.
+Declining prices in the years after the 1996 Farm Bill resulted in expensive emergency support legislation.
 To avoid those expenses, the 2002 Farm Bill was enacted.
 The most important change to commodity programs in the 2002 Farm Bill was the introduction of direct payments in lieu of flexibility contract payments.
 Direct payments compensated producers according to rates set in the bill and based on individual producer’s historic acreage and yields.
 In the 2008 Farm Bill, target prices and loan rates were altered, but the framework of the 2002 Farm Bill was generally preserved.
 However, the 2014 Farm Bill—the Agricultural Act of 2014—made a sweeping change by ending the era of direct payments and launching the PLC and ARC programs.
-These programs persist in the newest farm bill, the Agriculture Improvement Act of 2018, Pub.
+These programs continued in the most recent farm bill, the Agriculture Improvement Act of 2018, Pub.
 L. No. 115–334, 132 Stat.
 4490 (2018).

 The PLC, ARC, and MAL programs comprise the nation’s primary modern farm commodity support and are administered by the United States Department of Agriculture (USDA).
 Most financial transactions are handled through the Commodity Credit Corporation (CCC), a federally owned and operated corporation within the USDA.
 While commodity programs were originally authorized by the Agricultural Adjustment Act of 1938, the Agricultural Act of 1949, and the Commodity Credit Corporation Charter Act of 1948, these statutes are modified by the farm bills, which generally guide commodity programs for six years.
 If existing legislation expires, the law reverts to the earlier statutes.
 For further text, history, analysis, and background information on past and present United States Farm Bills, please visit our United States Farm Bills page.